akshayogra/cartunes_frontend/README.md

-# dplyr
+# cartunes_frontend

-Musical democracy for Design Works.
-A frontend for the mopidy HTTP server.
+Musical democracy for the car!

 ## Installation